siemiatj/angular-modern-boilerplate/README.md

+# Deprecation warning

+This repository is deprecated.
+It should still work but packages won't be updated by me anymore.

 ## What & why ?
 Have you ever found yourself in need of a basic Angular boilerplate, with Webpack and Babel already set-up ?
 Ready to write and run Karma unit tests ?
 No BS stupid app, generators, bower ?
 Well, here you go.